joshuaburkhart/StatisticalMethodsInCompBio/HW4/hw4_writeup.md

 (100 pts)

-For this assignment, you will utilize the spam data set  (58 columns total, with 57 being features and last a factor : email or spam, and 4601 rows - representing emails )
+For this assignment, you will utilize the spam dataset  (58 columns total, with 57 being features and last a factor : email or spam, and 4601 rows - representing emails )

 You can download data at: http://statweb.stanford.edu/~tibs/ElemStatLearn/datasets/spam.data)